laneman952/20-CI-CD/README.md

   ## Description
-  This project is creating a CI/CD pipeline with GitHub Actions.
+  This project is creating a CI/CD pipeline with GitHub Actions that creates a mutliple choice test.

   ## Table of Contents